 - Get all the details: How often will the lawyer update you?
 What information will you need to provide?
 Do you understand all of your options?
 What will the total cost be?
 If you’re not clear on exactly what the lawyer is doing, ask for clarification.
 Although no lawyer can guarantee your chances of success, make sure you’re comfortable with your lawyer’s approach to your case.

 - Understand your attorney’s fee structure: The most expensive attorney is not necessarily the best attorney for you, while a “bargain basement” attorney may not be the best deal in the long run.
 You want to find an attorney with the proper balance of experience and cost.
-Also, be sure that you understand how you will pay your attorney—most lawyers use either a contingency fee, flat fee, or hourly rate fee.
+Also, be sure that you understand how your lawyer want’s to get paid for car accident cases—most lawyers use either a contingency fee, flat fee, or hourly rate fee.

-If You Were Injured in an Aldine, Texas, Car Accident, Call the Attorneys of Stewart J. Guss, Attorney at Law
+If You Were Injured in an Aldine, Texas, Car Accident, Call the Attorneys of Stewart J. Guss, Injury Accident Lawyers

-If you were injured in a car accident in Aldine, consult with one of our Aldine personal injury lawyers as quickly as possible to explore your options.
-For a free case evaluation to see if Texas law might entitle you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Attorney at Law, at 281-664-6500, or send us an email through our online contact form.
+If you were injured in a car accident in Aldine, consult with one of our Aldine car accident lawyers as quickly as possible to explore your options.
+For a free case evaluation to see if the laws in Aldine might entitle you to compensation for your injuries, contact the lawyers of Stewart J. Guss, Injury Accident Lawyers, at 281-664-6500, or send us an email through our online contact form.
 Remember, you pay nothing at the time we take your case, and you pay us nothing unless and until we’ve won financial recovery for your damages.

 See what other clients are saying: